Our Team

 Nonfiction Editor

-Jacqlyn Cope is a writer of poetry and nonfiction.
+Jacqlyn Cope (she/her) is a writer of poetry and nonfiction.
 She is an 8-year Air Force veteran who worked as an aeromedical evacuation mission controller.
 In 2016, she decided to leave the military to pursue her writing career.

 Editor Q&A: